animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 therefore delegate both authentication and authorization requests to Apache Shiro to enforce security.

-The remainder of this section demonstrates how Spring Data for GemFire can simplify GemFire's security story even further.
+The remainder of this section demonstrates how Spring Data for VMware GemFire can simplify GemFire's security story even further.

 ### <a id="configuring-server-security"></a>Configuring Server Security